normalgamer/bit8/README.md

 - Memory: 4K for program and variables
 - Graphics: not added yet (will use OpenGL)

+#### Others
+- 2 general purpose registers: X and Y
+- A Program Counter and a Program Counter Stack for JSR and RTS (updates automatically)

 ## Work in progress
 Right now, it's pretty barebones, though I'm planning on adding support for graphics, input, etc. I'm planning on adding more opcodes before graphic capabilities.